veit/python-basics-tutorial/docs/save-data/filesystem.rst

          above, the result is the home directory on one of my Linux machines.
 On Windows machines, additional backslashes would be added to the path:
-         ``C:\\Users\\Veit``, because Windows uses the backslash ``\`` as a path separator, but it has a different meaning in strings.
+         ``C:\\Users\\Veit``, because Windows uses the backslash ``\`` as a path separator, but it has a different meaning in :doc:`/types/strings/index`.

       To display the contents of the current directory, you can enter the
       following: